Parking-Master/Parking-Master-3.0/README.md

 # <img alt="Favicon" src="favicon.ico" width="24" />&nbsp;&nbsp;Parking Master 3.0
 Fully customizable, responsive game featuring a beautiful 3d experience, along with a custom performance scale.<br>
 Parking Master 3.0: The all-new 3d Parking Master.
-The fixed version of all the other Parking Master games.
+The fixed version of all the other Parking Master games.<br>
+**Note: This project is still in production.
+Some features may be broken, unfinished or unavailable for now.**

+\< \< [website url coming soon] \> \>

 ## What is Parking Master 3.0?
 Remember that old Parking Master?
 Parking Master 1.0?
 It's the oldest Parking Master ever.
 Released August 1st, 2021 10:00 AM.<br>
 It's even still available to play: [`parkingmaster.w3spaces.com`](https://parkingmaster.w3spaces.com) (If you're new check it out!)<br>
-For more information on this game go to `https://github.com/Parking-Master/Parking-Master`.
+For more information on this game go to [`https://github.com/Parking-Master/Parking-Master`](https://github.com/Parking-Master/Parking-Master).

 It went from this (1.0):
 <img src="https://user-images.githubusercontent.com/88283567/164757620-85fd5706-5ef0-4214-882f-1706ae7071e2.png">